port-labs/port-docs/docs/platform-overview/self-service-actions/setting-self-service-actions-in-port.md

 ### Special formats

-In addition to the formats introduced in [Blueprint string property formats](../port-components/blueprint.md#string-property-formats), Port Self-Service Actions also support the following special formats:
+In addition to the formats that were introduced in [Blueprint string property formats](../port-components/blueprint.md#string-property-formats), Port's Self-Service Actions also support the following special formats:

 | `type`       | Description                                     | Example values                                  |
 | ------------ | ----------------------------------------------- | ----------------------------------------------- |